What is a patent examiner?

 - Information storage and retrieval technologies, and computer networks

-- Power engineering and/or electrical components, such as switches and connectors.
+- Power engineering and/or electrical components, such as switches, smart grids and connectors

 Engineers from a variety of disciplines, including:

-Engineers or scientists with a background or an interest in medical devices, including:
+Engineers, veterinarians or scientists with a background in medical devices, including:

 - Heart valves